Brazil govt says Japan to soon lift bird flu-related restrictions on poultry trade

-SAO PAULO, July 19 (Reuters) - Brazilian Agriculture Minster Carlos Favaro said during a televised interview that Japan will soon lift bird flu-related restrictions on poultry trade imposed on two Brazilian states after cases were detected in backyard animals.
+SAO PAULO, July 19 (Reuters) - Japan will soon lift bird flu-related restrictions on poultry trade imposed on two Brazilian states after cases were detected in backyard animals, Brazilian Agriculture Minister Carlos Favaro said during a televised interview on Wednesday.

+Japan halted purchases of poultry from the states of Santa Catarina this week and Espirito Santo last month after bird flu cases were confirmed at non-commercial farms there.

+"I want to believe that as soon as possible the market will reopen," Favaro said as he prepares to lead a mission to Japan, where he will meet with local authorities.

 (Reporting by Ana Mano and Eduardo Simões; Editing by Steven Grattan)